-On October 3, the Liechtenstein Parliament passed the Token and TT Service Provider Act (TVTG) - in the past known as the "Blockchain Act."
+On October 3, the Liechtenstein Parliament passed the Token and Trusted Technology Service Provider Act (TVTG) - in the past known as the "Blockchain Act."
 This means that the law can enter into force on January 1, 2020.

 With the new law, Liechtenstein is the first country to have a comprehensive regulation of the token economy.
 On the one hand, the law regulates civil law issues in relation to client protection and asset protection.
 On the other hand, adequate supervision of the various service providers in the token economy will be established.
 In addition, there are measures to combat money laundering by making service providers subject to anti-money laundering and combating the financing of terrorism rules.
 Furthermore, the law provides clarity with regard to digital securities.

 "With the TVTG, an essential element of the government's financial market strategy will be implemented and Liechtenstein will be positioned as an innovative and legally secure location for providers in the token economy," Prime Minister Adrian Hasler said.

 Background on the Blockchain and Liechtenstein's "Blockchain Act"

 “Blockchain technology” was initially developed for Bitcoin, a private digital monetary system.
 Blockchain technology functions as a ledger that can securely record all sorts of transactions.
 The technology can be used for much more than Bitcoin.
 Blockchain technology has been developed by a number of people and organizations around the world and is being expanded to other application areas.
 The technology is important because of its ability to record information digitally in a decentralized manner, practically preventing this information from being copied or manipulated and ensuring that it can be transferred securely between different people.
 Security is exclusively ensured through mathematical procedures (e.g. encryption technology, cryptography) and defined rules.
 Blockchain infrastructure is typically provided online and is available to a broad range of private individuals and companies.